-These two words—keep going—are the essence of grit.
-Because everyone can benefit by continuing to learn grit, I want to share with you what being an athlete taught me about this important trait and share three of your inspiring “keep going” stories.
+Keep going.
+These two words are the essence of grit.
+Because everyone can benefit by continuing to learn grit, I want to share with you what being an athlete taught me about this important trait and how grit learned from sports helped me in business.

 What I Learned About Grit through Sports